auto-d/flashpoint-detector/README.md

 - h_adm_ua: administrative place name, in Ukrainian
 - h_adm_shape: polygon(s) associated with the named administrative boundary
 - geometry: the geometry of the smallest admin shape associated with the conflict event

+Essential nature of masking the date, lat/long, to avoid models memorizing contested areas

 ### Evaluation
 - MSE for lat/long